 - 1 to 2 tablespoons finely chopped fresh dill, to your taste

-- 1. In a large skillet, melt the butter with 2 tablespoons of the olive oil over medium heat, then cook the shrimp seasoned with salt until red-orange and firm, 2 to 3 minutes, tossing and stirring.
-Remove and set aside in a serving bowl.
+- 1. In a large skillet, melt the butter with 2 tablespoons olive oil over medium heat.
+Add the shrimp, season with salt, and cook, tossing and stirring. until the shrimp are reddish orange and firm, 2 to 3 minutes.
+Dump the shrimp into a serving bowl.

-- 2. In a small bowl, whisk together the remaining 2 tablespoons olive oil, the lemon juice, and dill to make a creamy yellow vinaigrette and pour it over the shrimp.
+- 2. In a small bowl, whisk together the remaining 2 tablespoons olive oil, the lemon juice, and dill to create a creamy vinaigrette.
+Dribble the vinaigrette over the shrimp.